Asifdotexe/TinyLogger/README.md

 1. Not Thread-Safe: This logger is NOT designed for concurrency.
 If you run functions in parallel (using `multiprocessing` or `threading` from the same script), they will try to write to the log file at the same time, which will corrupt the file.
 It is for single-process, iterative experiments only.
 2. JSON-Serializable Data Only: The decorator assumes your function arguments and return values are "JSON-serializable" (strings, ints, floats, lists, dicts).
 If you return a complex object (like a scikit-learn model), the logger will fail to serialize it.
-3. Best-Effort Logging (No Retries): If logging fails (due to a non-serializable object or a file permission error), `tinylogger` will not crash your script.
+3. Best-Effort Logging (No Retries): If logging fails (due to a non-serializable object or a file permission error), `littlelogger` will not crash your script.
 It will print a `UserWarning` to your console and let your function return its value, prioritizing your main script's execution over logging.

 License & Contributing